Course overview

 Introduction to Digital Image Techniques

 You are introduced to digital painting and 3D modelling packages, allowing you to investigate the creative potential of digital workflows.
-You also look at approaches and techniques used to create concept art, and develop creative visual and technical solutions to a brief.

 This is a 30-credit module.